- 1 How do Hair Regrowth Treatments Work?

 One study in 1998 compared ketoconazole shampoo 2% to the proven hair loss drug minoxidil in men with androgenic alopecia concluded that hair density, size, and proportion of anagen follicles were improved almost similarly by both ketoconazole and 2% minoxidil regimens5.

 Hair transplantation surgery can be very effective at camouflaging areas of baldness, but is typically only recommended for those with the most severe forms of hair loss because it is a surgical procedure which does have significant downtime, can leave behind visible scars, does have some risks associated with it, doesn’t have a 100% survival rate, is typically more expensive, and the results of hair transplantation surgery aren’t stable (or long-lasting).

 The results of hair transplantation surgery often appear to diminish over time, because while the transplanted hair may survive, the surrounding hair has already been shown to be predisposed to thinning and follicle death, making the treated area appear to thin over time unless proper preventative measures are taken.
-We typically recommend those who do undergo transplant surgery also be seen on a regular basis for maintenance care in the form of vitamins, supplements, prescription medications, and/or PRP injections, for the best and longest-lasting results.
+We typically recommend those who do undergo transplant surgery also be seen on a regular basis for maintenance care in the form of vitamins, supplements, prescription medications, and/or Hair Growth Injections, for the best and longest-lasting results.

 Hair Restoration in NJ